barreto-exe/ucabgo-api/README.md

 4. **Update the connection string**

-Update the connection string in the local.settings.json file to point to your MariaDB database.
+Update the connection string in the `local.settings.json` file to point to your MariaDB database.

-5. **Add the required keys to local.settings.json**
+5. **Add the required keys to `local.settings.json`**

-Add the following keys to the local.settings.json file: SqlConnectionString, JWT_SECRET, JWT_ISS, JWT_AUD.
+Add the following keys to the `local.settings.json` file: `SqlConnectionString`, `JWT_SECRET`, `JWT_ISS`, `JWT_AUD`.
 These keys are required for the API to function properly.

 6. **Open the project in Visual Studio**

-Open the UCAB GO API project in Visual Studio by navigating to the project folder and double-clicking on the .sln file.
+Open the UCAB GO API project in Visual Studio by navigating to the project folder and double-clicking on the `.sln` file.

 7. **Run the project**

 Run the project by clicking on the "Run" button in Visual Studio.
 This will launch the API and allow you to start making requests.

 8. **Start making requests**

-Once you have obtained an API key, you can start making requests to the UCAB GO API.
+You can go to `/api/swagger/ui` to start making requests to the UCAB GO API.
 Refer to our documentation for more information on how to use the API.

 That's it!
 You are now ready to start using the UCAB GO API.
-If you have any questions or issues, please refer to our documentation or contact our support team.
+If you have any questions or issues, please refer to our documentation or contact our support team. 📚📞